NEVADA CITY FILM FESTIVAL

 The Nevada City Film Festival Filmmaker Residency is borne out of the fun, nurturing and artist-friendly values of the Nevada City Film Festival.
 We aim to provide nourishment and inspiration to a diverse range of independent writers, directors and producers amidst the beauty and quiet of Nevada City and Grass Valley along with further enriching the area’s artistic offerings and its world-class creative community with the active presence of these filmmakers.
 The residency will focus on bringing filmmakers from communities with historic ties to Nevada City, placing special emphasis on engaging Native and Asian American filmmakers, to participate in cross-cultural exchange with Nevada County residents.

-2 filmmakers will be selected to spend 4-8 weeks in Nevada City between the months of August – October 2018.
+2 filmmakers will be selected to spend 3-4 weeks in Nevada City in August 2019.
 The goal is to support their creative work and artistic growth in new, inspiring environs, while also creating a space and a foundation for dialogue, exchange and potential artistic collaboration.

 The fundamental structure would be as follows: